Nestle-1A-BTT/flavor-trend-prediction/README.md

 ## 📝 **License**

 This project is for **academic and research purposes** as part of the Break Through Tech AI Studio Program.
-An open-source license may be added later with Challenge Advisor approval.
+This project uses the MIT License to enable open academic and industry reuse of the code while maintaining attribution and minimizing legal restrictions.

 ---